gillian-guide/gillian-guide.github.io/docs/extras/trainers.en.md

 description: Add extra features to your GTA IV experience - for whatever reason you may need them!

 # Trainers
 Trainers are essentially modmenus that add a lot of fun and useful options.
-You may want one for [multiplayer](../multiplayer.md), however make sure your server allows them.
+You may want one for [multiplayer](../multiplayer.md), but make sure your server allows them.
 ## ZMenuIV
 !!! warning "Compatibility"
     This trainer is not compatible with the Complete Edition.
 [Downgrade](../downgrading.md) if using the Complete Edition.